qzLiu0116/qzLiu0116.github.io/content/authors/admin/_index.md

 I am **Qingzhao Liu (刘清朝)**, a master student at the [School of Electrical and Information Engineering](https://seea.tju.edu.cn/), [Tianjin University](https://www.tju.edu.cn/), advised by Prof. Bailing Tian.

 My primary research interests include Motion Planning for Multi-UAVs, Formation Control and the application of Behavior tree in UAV system.
-Besides, I am interested in Autonomous Driving and I start to learn some basic knowleage about it recently.
 If you have any academic problems or seeking any form of cooperation, please feel free to email me at qz\_liu@tju.edu.cn :smiley:

-I am looking for a Ph.D. position in relative area.
+I am looking for a Ph.D. position in the relative area.